-Is the court closed? - No. Emergency proceedings are being heard in person at the Orange and Osceola County courthouses.
-All other hearings will be rescheduled or held remotely.
+No. Essential proceedings are being heard in person at the Thomas S. Kirk Juvenile Justice Center, the Booking and Release Center, and the courthouses in Orange and Osceola County.
+All other hearings are being postponed and rescheduled or held remotely.
 Please contact the judicial assistant of the presiding judge for specific information regarding your hearing.

-Which hearings are considered emergencies?
+Which hearings are considered essential?

 - First appearances

 - Bail hearings

 - Marchman Act hearings

 - Guardianship hearings

 - Petitions for extraordinary writs to protect constitutional rights